 No, this doesn’t mean we expect you to start knocking down walls and putting in skylights (although that could be a nice touch); this is more about creating the freedom to move about in the workplace.
 Make it a place where people aren’t just confined to their desks.
 Give employees a variety of places to do what they do by adding couches, collaboration spaces, or open-use desks (which in turn, can help break down imaginary barriers between departments, open up lines of communication, and encourage meaningful interactions).

-Investing in a modern intranet can take that workplace freedom even further, by enabling your employees to be remote but still work, communicate, and collaborate with others just as easily as if they were actually on-site.
+Investing in an employee success platform can take that workplace freedom even further, by enabling your employees to be remote but still work, communicate, and collaborate with others just as easily as if they were actually on-site.

 5. Focus on employee development